Interior Building Drainage

-Component Developments designed ten stainless steel channel systems all of different lengths and widths to ensure that each channel could sufficiently clear the large amounts of waste water some of the kitchen equipment would discharge.
-Each system came fully built, complete with a built-in-fall to a trapped outlet gully, removable waste basket, odour trap, rodding port and 110mm diameter outlet spigot.
+Component Developments designed ten stainless steel channel systems using their 3010 channel profile all of which were different lengths and widths to ensure that each channel could sufficiently clear the large amounts of waste water some of the kitchen equipment would discharge.
+Each system came fully built, complete with a built-in-fall to a 5200 trapped outlet gully, removable waste basket, odour trap, rodding port and 110mm diameter outlet spigot.

 The gullies installed were larger than Component Developments standard product, in order to allow a larger waste basket to fit, and to accommodate for a larger amount of waste water.
 The removable waste baskets meant the system could be cleaned whenever necessary, and prevented blockages whilst increasing hygiene and ensuring that the kitchen complied with the ‘Food Hygiene Regulations’ (2006) which says “floors must allow adequate surface drainage”.

 All Component Developments channel systems and gullies were fitted to match the tiling, lining up the grout lines with the stainless steel products.